Black separatism: Similarity to black nationalism

 There are similarities between black nationalism and black separatism, mainly that they both advocate for the civil rights of black people.
 There are a few differences between them, however.
 Black separatists believe that black people should be physically separated from other races, primarily whites; black separatists would for example want a separate nation for black people.
 Examples of black separatist organizations include the Nation of Islam and the New Black Panther Party.

 This is slightly different from black nationalists because black nationalists do not always believe in a physical separation of black people.
 In some form, black nationalists do believe in separation, but not physical separation.
 Black nationalists focus more on Black pride, justice, and identity.
 Their belief is that black people should be proud of their own skin, heritage, and beauty.
 They also believe that there should be justice for black people, especially in the United States.

-Usage by Southern Poverty Law Center
+Usage by the Southern Poverty Law Center

-The term "Black Separatism" has been used by the Southern Poverty Law Center (SPLC), an American civil rights advocacy group, to categorize several groups in the United States.
+The term "Black separatism" has been used by the Southern Poverty Law Center (SPLC), an American civil rights advocacy group, to categorize several groups in the United States promoting antisemitic, anti-LGBTQ and male supremacist views.

-However, in October 2020, the SPLC announced that they would no longer use the category of "Black Separatism" going forward, in order to foster a more accurate understanding of violent extremism and to avoid creating a false equivalency between Black Separatism and White supremacist extremism.
+However, in October 2020, the SPLC announced that they would no longer use the category of "Black separatism", saying this was done to avoid creating a false equivalence between Black separatism and White supremacist extremism.